"Wonsoo," Secretary Liu called for his great-nephew.

 It took Gwen a split second to catch herself, dropping to one knee as the feedback of losing her Familiar washed over her.

 A forced 'unsummon' had only happened once before in all the time Gwen had fought other Mages.
-It was when Xiao Huyi ambushed Petra and herself in the midst of the Hengsha Dungeon, where the young master had used some Clanner gobbledygook to send Caliban packing.
-As before, the sensation could only be described as having one’s brain slugged with a cricket bat, or waking up on Saturday after a 2 AM mixed-spirit bender.
+When Xiao Huyi ambushed Petra and herself in the Hengsha Dungeon, the young Master had used some Clanner gobbledygook to send Caliban packing.

 The jubilation of victory bled from Gwen's systems as though Wonsoo had opened a vein.